garykac/shinjuku/README.md

 2. Select their starting station within that ward
 3. Satisfy customers that match the shops in that station
    * A single shop can satisfy a single customer that matches the shop type
-   * A double shop can satisfy two customers that match the shop type
-   * A department store can satisfy two customers that match any 2 different shop types.
+   * A department store can satisfy any single customer.
 4. Optionally, move all unsatisfied customers to another connected station and then repeat steps 3 & 4.

 When customers are satisfied, their token is given to the player who owns the store where they were